OSHA's National Safety Stand-Down

 - Have workers complete Fall Protection training.

-- This training could be as simple as a toolbox talk, but many employers opt for annual Fall Protection update training through quick online courses such as that offered by OSHAEducationCenter.com.
-Use code STANDDOWN for 50% off the Fall Protection certificate course!
+- This training could be as simple as a toolbox talk, but many employers opt for annual Fall Protection update training through quick online courses, such as those offered by OSHAEducationCenter.com.
+Use the code STANDDOWN for 50% off the Fall Protection certificate course!

 - New workers should also receive fall protection training before even stepping foot onto a jobsite.
-OSHA 10-hour training courses make great introductory training for construction workers, and both the OSHA 10-Hour Hazard Recognition Training Course for Construction and the OSHA 30-Hour Hazard Recognition Training Course for Construction contain fall protection sections.
+Our OSHA-authorized Outreach courses provide great introductory training for construction workers, and both the 10-Hour OSHA Outreach course for construction and the 30-Hour OSHA Outreach course for construction contain fall protection sections.

 - Develop hands-on activities to increase information retention.